johnwcowan/r7rs-work/BottomScheme.md

 multiple values, `call/cc`, `dynamic-wind`, mutable pairs and strings, I/O (except for `read-char` and `write-char`), and essentially all non-primitive procedures.
+What it is, is the stupidest thing you could possibly call Scheme.
+Even a *really stupid* compiler could translate it into C (or GW Basic, for that matter).

 ## Specification